 And since Tailwind automatically creates a schedule with the optimal time slots for my pins, I no longer needed to second-guess the perfect timings for pinning my blog posts manually.

-Final thoughts: How to write a great blog post in 2020
+Final thoughts: How to write a great blog post

 Writing great blog posts time after time can be time-consuming and overwhelming.
 As there are more blogs out there than ever before, your articles need to be top-notch to help you grow your traffic and ultimately make money blogging.